arts & culture

-We provide two-year grants (primarily general operating funds) for exemplary Philadelphia arts and culture organizations whose primary mission is to do one or more of the following:
+We provide three-year grants (primarily general operating funds) for exemplary Philadelphia arts and culture organizations whose primary mission is to do one or more of the following:

 - use their art to expose and confront the policies, institutions and systems that create disparities and harm marginalized communities